ishtahir/Udacity-FEND-06-MyReads/README.md

 # MyReads Library
 ---
-This site provides you with your own personal boofshelf with 3 shelves, currently reading, want to read, and read.
+This site provides you with your own personal bookshelf with 3 shelves, currently reading, want to read, and read.
 You can also search for books to add to any shelf.

 ## Start Reading
 Download the zip file into your favorite directory.